 Kazuki Tomaru

-Research interests: galaxy formation and evolution, cosmological hydrodynamic simulations, dwarf galaxies, internal dynamics and kinematics of galaxies, baryon cycle
+Research interests: galaxy formation and evolution, cosmological hydrodynamic simulations, baryon cycle, internal dynamics and kinematics of galaxies

-Hi!
-I'm Kazuki Tomaru (Japanese: 戸丸 一樹), a Ph.D. student in the Theoretical Astrophysics (OUTAP) Group, Department of Earth and Space Science, Graduate School of Science, The University of Osaka, Japan, where I work under the supervision of Prof. Kentaro Nagamine.
+I am Kazuki Tomaru (Japanese: 戸丸 一樹), a Ph.D. student in the Theoretical Astrophysics (OUTAP) Group, Department of Earth and Space Science, Graduate School of Science, The University of Osaka, Japan, working under the supervision of Prof. Kentaro Nagamine.

 Education